-If you or a loved one live with Valium addiction, The Recovery Village Palm Beach is here to help.
+If you or a loved one live with Valium addiction, The Recovery Village Palm Beach at Baptist Health is here to help.
 Contact us today to learn about our treatment options and begin the initial steps toward addiction recovery.

 MedlinePlus.
 “Diazepam.”
 May 15, 2019.
 Accessed July 15, 2019.